Jacob-Gray/css.js/README.md

 # css.js
-An in browser CSS processor, that makes all your dreams come true :heart:
+An in browser CSS processor, that makes all of your dreams come true :heart: